exercism/v3/languages/csharp/exercises/concept/resource-cleanup/.docs/instructions.md

 No logging or other error handling is required at this stage.

+Note that internally the database transitions through a number of states: TransactionStarted, DataWritten, Invalid, Closed

 ### 1. Begin a transaction

 Implement `Orm.Start()` to start a transaction on the database.